 I apprenticed with Patricia Henley for two years when I was first working on Byrd.
 I’ve taken graduate workshops at N.C.
 State University with Jill McCorkle and Angela Davis-Gardner, and summer workshops with Ron Hansen and Ethan Canin.
 I was an English major in college, and worked on two literary journals.
 And I had a life-changing high school English teacher, Mildred Ann Raper.
 Every sensible thing I’ve ever heard about writing I heard first from her.
 “Write fire,” she said, “not smoke.”

 Who are your favorite writers?

-Too many to name, but here are a few: Joan Didion and Rebecca Brown for their clinical precision.
-Marilynne Robinson and Elizabeth Strout for their eloquence and substance.
-James Salter for his sentences, but not for his characters, whom I hope never to meet.
+Too many to name, but here are a few: Marilynne Robinson for her brilliant take on matters of faith.
+James Salter for his sentences, though not for his characters, whom I hope never to meet.
 Stewart O’Nan for his characters and his big tender heart.
-Amy Hempel for her economy and humor.
+Amy Hempel for her wit.
 Eudora Welty and Alice Munro, who need no annotation.
 Wislawa Szymborska.

 You’re also a lawyer.
 How do you balance law and writing?

 Not easily.
-I’ve made big sacrifices in my law career.
-In the 90s I was a litigation partner in a great firm where I worked with people I admired and loved, trying hard cases, breaking new legal ground.
+I’ve made big changes in my law practice.
+In the 90s I was a litigation partner in a prominent firm working with lawyers I admired and loved, trying hard cases, breaking new legal ground.
 It was a heady, exhilarating time.
+I rarely slept.
 My work consumed me.

 When I took up fiction, I knew I couldn’t keep practicing law in the same way—I couldn’t honor my commitments to my partners and clients and the court and make a serious commitment to writing.